Gemology Course – documentation, grading and evaluation of diamonds

 BECOMING FAMILIAR with the gemological certificate – Analyzing the certificate.

-PRACTICAL SORTING of polished diamond by microscope and by loupe.
+PRACTICAL grading of polished diamond by microscope and by loupe.

 METHODS to differentiate among inclusions, external imperfections, holes and dirt.